fabianjra/Tutoriales-iOS/README.md

     - REPEATABLE: You can run many times the test.

 2. **Test Driven Development (TDD):** Start writing a failing test -> make the test pass -> refactor.

+For adding the UNIT TEST class: Select the project (blue icon), then go to EDITOR -> ADD TARGET -> Select: Unit Testing Bundle and create it.
+This will create the Test Class (XCTestCase).